allegro/akubra/README.md

 clusters in background.

 ### Multi cloud cost optimization
-While all objects has to be written in every storage from shard, not all storages has to be read.
+While all objects has to be stored in each storage within a shard, not all storages has to be read.
 With load balancing and storage prioritization akubra will peak cheapest one.